Molecular and colloidal transport in bacterial cellulose hydrogels: Introduction

 \section{Introduction}

-Bacterial cellulose is produced in a film at the air-liquid interface of \textit{Acetobacter xylinum} bacterial cultures that are used to transform aqueous sugar into balsamic vinegar and kombucha \cite{soares2021,chakravorty2016}, but the cellulose itself is also an active area of exploration by researchers.
-In contrast with biofilms based on cell-produced exopolysaccharides (EPS), here bacteria build colonies around a network of pure cellulose fibers with nanometer-scale thickness and micron-scale lengths in an entangled biofilm, or pellicle, that provides a stable living environment for symbiotic cultures of bacteria and yeast (SCOBY). \cite{rooney2020} Cellulose biofilms are remarkably strong \cite{Tanpichai2012} versus the hydrogel-like biofilms made of EPS, prompting their study for use as packaging \cite{shi2014}, biomedical implants \cite{bangasser2017, witzler2018, yamada2019}, wound dressings \cite{markstedt2015, curvello2019, Ahmed2020}, sensors \cite{gilbert2021}, batteries \cite{Chen2018a,Kim2019}, desserts \cite{schaffner2017,hausmann2018,joshi2018}, and lab-grown meat \cite{rybchyn2021nanocellulose}.
+Bacterial cellulose is produced in a film at the air-liquid interface of \textit{Acetobacter xylinum} cultures that transform aqueous sugar into balsamic vinegar and kombucha \cite{soares2021technological,chakravorty2016}, but the cellulose itself is an active area of exploration by researchers.
+In contrast with biofilms based on cell-produced exopolysaccharides (EPS), here bacteria build a network of pure cellulose fibers of nanometer-scale thickness and micron-scale lengths intertwined in a mesh structure, or pellicle: a stable living environment for symbiotic cultures of bacteria and yeast (SCOBY). \cite{rooney2020} Bacterial cellulose biofilms are remarkably strong \cite{Tanpichai2012} versus the softer biofilms made of EPS, prompting their study for use as packaging \cite{shi2014}, biomedical implants \cite{bangasser2017, witzler2018, yamada2019}, wound dressings \cite{markstedt2015, curvello2019, Ahmed2020}, sensors \cite{gilbert2021living}, batteries \cite{Chen2018a,Kim2019}, food \cite{schaffner2017,hausmann2018,joshi2018}, clothing \cite{quijano2021future,da2021bacterial} and lab-grown meat \cite{rybchyn2021nanocellulose}.
 All of these applications benefit from a complex cellulose fiber mesh providing mechanical strength, low density, and high surface area, but their performance is determined by the transport properties inside the mesh \cite{Witten2017}.
-In order to accurately design and simulate\cite{Stylianopoulos2008} materials made from bacterial cellulose films, a careful characterization of their structure and transport properties is needed and that is the focus of this work.
+Modifying the pore size of the film or surface properties of the cellulose nanofibers, for example, could enhance cell retention and adherence for lab-grown meat production \cite{rybchyn2021nanocellulose}.
+In order to accurately design and simulate\cite{stylianopoulos2008permeability} materials made from bacterial cellulose films, a careful characterization of their structure and transport properties is needed, and that is the focus of this work.